laurentaubin/GLO-2003-Airbnb/README.md

-# Air Bed and Bug on the Blockchain - GLO2003
+# Air bed and Bug on the Blockchain - GLO2003

-Air Bed and Bug API
+Air bed and Bug API

 ## Table of content